-This course examines major social, political, economic, and cultural changes in the nineteenth century, including territorial expansion, reform movements, the Civil War, Reconstruction, and industrialization.
-Major themes may include the rise and decline of sectionalism, transformations in gender and race relations, and contests over political participation.
+This course examines major social, political, economic, and cultural changes in the nineteenth century, including U.S. relations with Native North Americans, antebellum reform, the Civil War, Reconstruction, and industrialization/urbanization.
+Major themes may include the rise and decline of sectionalism and transformations in gender and race relations, as well as questions of individualism and community, liberty and order.